MileHacker Logo

 • Honduran Art and Literature

-Explore works by local authors and artists to understand cultural narratives.
+Explore works by local authors and artisans to understand cultural narratives.

 • Natural History of Honduras

-Books centering on the country's rich biodiversity and ecosystems.
+Books centering on the country's abundant plant and animal life and ecosystems.

 • Honduran Cuisine Cookbooks